jajoho/Calculate-Interest-GrandTotal-Plugin/README.md

 ### Hot to install and use it?

-1. Dowload the [latest release](https://github.com/jajoho/Calculate-Interest-GrandTotal-Plugin/releases), unzip the file, and move <code>CalculateInterest.grandtotalplugin</code> to <code>~/Library/Application Support/com.mediaatelier.GrandTotal3/Plugins/</code>
+1. Dowload the [latest release](https://github.com/jajoho/Calculate-Interest-GrandTotal-Plugin/releases), unzip the file, and move `CalculateInterest.grandtotalplugin` to `~/Library/Application Support/com.mediaatelier.GrandTotal3/Plugins/`
 2. Open GrandTotal, create a new document or add a line item to an existing document.
-3. Click on the wheeel icon and on <code>Calculate interest</code>.
+3. Click on the wheeel icon and on `Calculate interest`.
 4. Insert your values.

 ![Calculate Interest Rate](https://user-images.githubusercontent.com/15175599/152641465-27db9988-ff97-467b-8806-22ad7a6018de.png)